dennisbirch/dbbbuilder-swift/README.md

  _dbManager_: The DBBManager instance managing the database the object values should be saved to.

 _Returns_: A Boolean indicating successful execution.

+ `public static func deleteMultipleInstancesOnQueue(_ instances: [DBBTableObject], manager: DBBManager, completion: (Bool) -> Void)`

+A static method to delete multiple instances of a DBBTableObject subclass on an asynchronous queue.

+_instances_: Array containing the objects you want to delete.
+_manager_: The instance of the DBBManager that owns the FMDatabase instance and SQLite file containing the object to be deleted.
+_completion_: A closure with a Bool argument which signals success of the deletion operation

 `public static func deleteAllInstances(manager: DBBManager) -> Bool`